kuhe/code-samples/archive/Python-Lambda-Cache/README.md

 Python-Lambda-Cache
 ===================

-Cache interface in Python, deferred evaluation with lambdas, can be plugged into e.g. redis
+Cache interface in Python, deferred evaluation with lambdas, can be plugged onto e.g. redis

     md_device = MetadataCache()